DukeRobotics/robosub-ros/onboard/catkin_ws/src/cv/README.md

 ## Structure

-The following are the folders and files in the CV package
+The following are the folders and files in the CV package.

 `assets`: Folder with a dummy image to test the CV package on